jocelynz4890/panko-backend/design/concepts/Calendar/implementation.md

 **state**
-a set of ScheduledRecipes with a user User a snapshot Snapshot a date Date
+a set of ScheduledRecipes with a user User a recipe Recipe a date Date

 **actions**
-assignSnapshotToDate (user: User, snapshot: Snapshot, date: Date): (scheduledRecipe: ScheduledRecipe) **requires** snapshot exists
+assignRecipeToDate (user: User, recipe: Recipe, date: Date): (scheduledRecipe: ScheduledRecipe) **requires** recipe exists
-  **effects** adds a new ScheduledRecipe to the state associating the user, snapshot, and date; returns the new ID
+  **effects** adds a new ScheduledRecipe to the state associating the user, recipe, and date; returns the new ID

 deleteScheduledRecipe (scheduledRecipe: ScheduledRecipe)
   **requires** scheduledRecipe exists
   **effects** removes the identified ScheduledRecipe from the state

-deleteAllScheduledRecipesWithSnapshot (snapshot: Snapshot)
+deleteAllScheduledRecipesWithRecipe (recipe: Recipe)
   **requires** true
-  **effects** removes all ScheduledRecipes associated with the given snapshot
+  **effects** removes all ScheduledRecipes associated with the given recipe

 **queries**
-_getScheduledRecipes (user: User): (scheduledRecipe: {scheduledRecipe: ScheduledRecipe, snapshot: Snapshot, date: Date}) **requires** true
+_getScheduledRecipes (user: User): (scheduledRecipe: {scheduledRecipe: ScheduledRecipe, recipe: Recipe, date: Date}) **requires** true
   **effects** returns all scheduled recipes for the given user